mdn/content/files/en-us/learn/server-side/express_nodejs/deployment/index.md

   Not having to worry about servers, load balancers, reverse proxies, and so on, makes it much easier to get started.
 - Railway has a [focus on developer experience for development and deployment](https://docs.railway.app/reference/compare-to-heroku), which leads to a faster and softer learning curve than many other alternatives.
 - The skills and concepts you will learn when using Railway are transferrable.
-  While Railway has some excellent new features, many of the same ideas and approaches are used by other popular hosting services.
+  While Railway has some excellent new features, other popular hosting services use many of the same ideas and approaches.
 - [Railway documentation](https://docs.railway.app/) is clear and complete.
 - The service appears to be very reliable, and if you end up loving it, the pricing is predictable, and scaling your app is very easy.